BenQ (ZOWIE) XL2540

 - (The views just differ in where the FROM and the TO axes are plotted – bars which are occluded by other bars in one view usually become visible in the other view.)

 Regarding the luminance errors for the 1st, 2nd, and 3rd refresh cycles, it is obviously problematic to compare these between 120 and 240 Hz.
 In general, interpreting these luminance error plots is somewhat difficult as the errors are signed (blue vs. red bars) but the error offset is determined absolutely.
 This means that positive and negative errors do not necessarily average to zero, so, for example, an overshooting signal would result in more and longer blue bars.
 Moreover, the start of the refresh cycles is defined arbitrarily by when the luminance signal crosses, on average for all the FROM-TO combinations, the 50% mark (i.e., half way between FROM and TO), and not by some point in time which would minimize the luminance error for the 1st refresh.
-More interesting are therefore the errors for the 2nd and 3rd refresh and possibly the "Settling time to 10%".
-Note that it is not necessarily the magnitude of errors which counts most but the homogeneity of errors across all FROM-TO gray step combinations, because differences in errors usually cause color shifts during the pixel settling.
+More interesting are therefore the errors for the 2nd and 3rd refresh interval and, possibly, the "Settling time to 10%".
+Note that it is not necessarily the magnitude of errors which counts most but the homogeneity of errors across all FROM-TO gray step combinations, because differences in errors usually cause color shifts during the pixel settling phase.

 Comparing the settling behavior across the different conditions and choosing the "best" setting is quite difficult.
 What is "best" is often enough – and here quite literally – in the eye of the beholder.
 And now that 240 Hz has entered the arena, it is getting even more confusing.

-So first 120 Hz (see Figure 5).
+So, first 120 Hz (see Figure 5).
 The "AMA=high,C=50%" condition is only there for reference, as C=50% is the factory setting; "AMA=prem" is only there for showing how bad it is.
 Then there is "AMA=off", which is actually pretty good as compared to "AMA=high", at least regarding the settling times and luminance errors for the 2nd and 3rd refresh.
-On the other hand, it is pretty bad in terms of luminance error for the 1st refresh, for "Delay deviation", and for "Rise/fall time".
+On the other hand, it is pretty bad in terms of luminance error for the 1st refresh interval, for "Delay deviation", and for "Rise/fall time".
 The latter is not so much of a surprise and in part always goes hand in hand with "Delay deviation".
-The high luminance error for the 1st refresh is basically just a consequence of the sluggish rise/fall and how this error is defined.
-Although the high "delay variation" could suggest a tendency towards stronger color shifts while a pixel changes, this seems not to be the case – subjectively though and just going by the appearance of a moving gray patch pattern.
+The high luminance error for the 1st refresh is basically just a consequence of the sluggish rise/fall times and how this error is defined.
+Although the high "delay variation" could suggest a tendency towards stronger color shifts when a pixel changes, this seems not to be the case – subjectively though and just going by the appearance of a moving gray patch pattern.
 Finally there is the "OD=1Ch" condition which, however, is only available through the factory setting and marks the sweet spot when aiming for low luminance errors for the 2nd and 3rd refresh, according to the comparison chart across several OD values at 120 Hz.
 At least when going by these measurements and the subjective impression of the moving gray pattern, "AMA=off" appears to be the "best" choice.

 Next is 240 Hz, for which the picture is similar to the 120 Hz case, except that AMA=high and AMA=off are not so far apart.
 But again, there would be a better overdrive gain setting (OD=30h, according to this comparison chart across several OD values at 240 Hz).
 As mentionned earlier, comparison between 120 and 240 Hz is difficult, but it nevertheless appears evident that faster is better.